BrysonBurr/Home-Credit-Project/README.md

 # IS6812-project
-This if my first commit.
+This is my first commit.
+This folder is to put all my work in.